jyotiyadav94/Data-Science-Roadmap/NLP/NLP.md

 As NLP techniques continue to advance, they enable more natural and effective communication between humans and machines, leading to improved user experiences and increased productivity in various industries.
 # Recurrent Neural Networks (RNN)

+# NLP Preprocessing Techniques

+Preprocessing techniques in Natural Language Processing (NLP) are crucial for preparing text data for analysis or model training.
+These techniques help clean, normalize, and transform the raw text into a structured format that can be effectively processed by NLP models.
+Below are the common preprocessing techniques applied in NLP:

+## Text Cleaning

+### Lowercasing
+- Convert all characters in the text to lowercase to maintain consistency and reduce the number of unique tokens.
+- Example: "Hello World!" -> "hello world!"

+### Removing Punctuation
+- Remove punctuation marks from the text as they often do not contribute to the semantic meaning.
+- Example: "Hello, world!" -> "Hello world"

+### Removing Numbers
+- Remove numerical digits from the text unless they are relevant to the analysis.
+- Example: "My phone number is 1234567890" -> "My phone number is"

+### Removing Special Characters
+- Remove special characters and symbols to clean the text.
+- Example: "Hello @world#123!" -> "Hello world"

+### Removing Whitespace
+- Remove extra whitespaces, including leading, trailing, and multiple spaces between words.
+- Example: "Hello    world" -> "Hello world"

+### Removing HTML Tags
+- Remove HTML tags if the text contains HTML code.
+- Example: "<p>Hello world</p>" -> "Hello world"

+## Text Normalization

+### Stemming
+- Reduce words to their root form by removing suffixes.
+The result may not be a real word.
+- Example: "running" -> "run"

+### Lemmatization
+- Reduce words to their base or dictionary form (lemma) using morphological analysis.
+- Example: "running" -> "run"

+### Removing Stop Words
+- Remove common words that do not contribute significant meaning, such as "and," "is," "in."
+- Example: "This is a sample sentence" -> "sample sentence"

+## Tokenization

+### Word Tokenization
+- Split text into individual words or tokens.
+- Example: "Hello world" -> ["Hello", "world"]

+### Sentence Tokenization
+- Split text into individual sentences.
+- Example: "Hello world.
+How are you?" -> ["Hello world.", "How are you?"]

+## Text Transformation

+### N-grams
+- Generate contiguous sequences of n items from a given text.
+Commonly used n-grams include bigrams (2 words) and trigrams (3 words).
+- Example: "Hello world" -> [("Hello", "world")]

+### Bag of Words (BoW)
+- Represent text as a collection of its words, ignoring grammar and word order but keeping multiplicity.
+- Example: ["cat", "sat", "mat", "cat"] -> {"cat": 2, "sat": 1, "mat": 1}

+### TF-IDF (Term Frequency-Inverse Document Frequency)
+- Represent text by considering the importance of words in a document relative to a corpus.
+It reduces the weight of commonly used words.
+- Example: Calculate TF-IDF scores for each word in the document.

+## Advanced Preprocessing

+### Word Embeddings
+- Represent words in a dense vector space where semantically similar words are close together.
+Common embeddings include Word2Vec, GloVe, and fastText.
+- Example: "king" -> [0.123, 0.456, ..., 0.789]

+### Handling Out-of-Vocabulary (OOV) Words
+- Develop strategies to handle words not present in the training vocabulary, such as using a special OOV token or subword tokenization (e.g., Byte Pair Encoding).

+### Text Augmentation
+- Apply techniques to artificially increase the size of the training data by slightly altering the existing text (e.g., synonym replacement, random insertion).

+### Spelling Correction
+- Automatically correct spelling errors in the text.
+- Example: "Ths is a smple text" -> "This is a simple text"

+### Normalization of Text (e.g., URLs, Emails)
+- Normalize specific patterns in text like URLs, emails, and social media handles.
+- Example: "Check out https://www.example.com" -> "Check out URL"

+## Handling Domain-Specific Text

+### Entity Recognition and Replacement
+- Recognize and replace domain-specific entities (e.g., names, dates) with placeholder tokens.
+- Example: "John Doe was born on 01/01/2000" -> "PERSON was born on DATE"

+### Language-Specific Preprocessing
+- Apply preprocessing techniques specific to the language of the text, such as handling different scripts, punctuation, and stop words.

+These preprocessing techniques are often combined and customized based on the specific requirements of the NLP task and the nature of the text data.

 RNN - https://www.kdnuggets.com/comparing-natural-language-processing-techniques-rnns-transformers-bert

 - **Purpose and Application:**